jerryagenyi/rcap-firebase/vercel/path0/README.md

 *   `GHCR_PAT`: A GitHub Personal Access Token (PAT) with `write:packages` scope.
 This is required to allow GitHub Actions to push the Docker image to the GitHub Container Registry.
     *   **How to create**: Go to your `GitHub Settings > Developer settings > Personal access tokens > Fine-grained tokens`.
-    *   Create a new token, give it a name (e.g., "RCAP Deploy"), and select your repository.
+    *   Create a new token, give it a name (e.g., "CCIP Deploy"), and select your repository.
     *   Under `Permissions > Repository permissions`, find "Packages" and grant it "Read and Write" access.
     *   Generate the token and copy it into the GitHub secret.